-The CoalesceRspCnt parameter controls the maximum number of responses to batch before an interrupt generates.
-If CoalesceRspCnt expires, an interrupt generates for all responses collected up to that point.
-With CoalesceRspCnt set to less than 2, response coalescing is disabled, and an interrupt triggers for each response.
+The CoalesceRspCnt parameter controls the maximum number of responses to batch before an interrupt is generated.
+If CoalesceRspCnt expires, an interrupt is generated for all responses collected up to that point.
+With CoalesceRspCnt set to less than 2, response coalescing is disabled, and an interrupt is triggered for each response.
 The value range for CoalesceRspCnt is 1 to 255 (decimal) or 0x1 to 0xFF (hexadecimal).
 The default value is 8.